ovh/docs/pages/cloud/dedicated/adding-secondary-dns-on-dedicated-server/guide.en-gb.md

 ### Configuring the DNS Records on Your Server
 >
 First, you need to install BIND (or any DNS server).
-You can use this link for [BIND_Installation](https://www.isc.org/downloads/bind/doc/){.external} Installation.
+You can use this link for [BIND_Installation](https://www.isc.org/downloads/bind/doc/){.external}.
 BIND stands for Berkeley Internet Name Domain.
 It is a program you can download and install on your Unix or Linux server to give it the ability to become a DNS server for private (LAN) or public (Internet) networks.
 >
 To test if you have BIND, use the following command:
 >